Head Injury at Work Claims

 If you have suffered a head or brain injury due to an accident at work, the after effects can be devastating to you and your family.
 Head and brain injuries can result in physical and psychological damages including scarring, headaches, memory loss, depression and personality changes; amongst others.

 Your employer has a duty of care to look after your well being, through minimising risk, whilst you are in the workplace.
 If your employee fails in any way to follow the appropriate health and safety protocols, and you suffer an injury as a consequence, you could be entitled to compensation.

 TRUE Solicitors have a team of lawyers who are experiences in handling head and brain injury claims.
-We are also one of Headway’s and the Brain Injury Group’s dedicated head injury solicitors in the North East.
+We are also a dedicated solicitor for Headway and the Brain Injury Group in the North East.
 Our specialist lawyers will handle your case with compassion and care, providing you, and your family, with the support you need throughout the whole process.
 We handle all head and brain injury claims on a No Win, No Fee basis.